-Binding additional IP addresses in any Linux environment can seem to be complicated, however, if you follow this guide you’ll find that binding IP addresses in Fedora Linux is quite easy.
-Please note that although this guide is written specifically for Fedora, these steps are applicable to other RHEL distros, such as CentOS.
+Binding additional IP addresses in any Linux environment can seem to be complicated.
+However, if you follow this guide, you'll find that binding IP addresses in Fedora Linux is quite easy.
+Please note that although this guide is written specifically for Fedora, these steps apply to other RHEL distros, such as CentOS.

 Once you have determined the adapter name, you can now create the range file(s) for any additional IP addresses you'd like to add.

-Please note that if this is not your first range file you’ll need to increment the range number.
-For example, if this were your second range file then the file would be called ifcg-ADAPTERNAME-range1.
+Please note that if this is not your first range file, you'll need to increment the range number.
+For example, if this were your second range file, then the file would be called if-ADAPTERNAME-range1.